yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

 .. rubric:: Supported SPI modes
    :name: supported-spi-modes

+.. ifconfig:: CONFIG_part_variant in ('AM437X', 'AM57X')

-spi-ti-qspi.c driver supports all clock and polarity modes defined in the table "SPI Clock Modes Definition" of particular SoC's TRM.
+   :file:`spi-ti-qspi.c` driver supports all clock and polarity modes defined in the table "SPI Clock Modes Definition" of particular SoC's TRM.
 But make sure that the selected mode is supported by the clocking requirements of the device as per the device's datasheet.

-spi-cadence-quadspi.c driver supports standard SPI mode 0 only.
+:file:`spi-cadence-quadspi.c` driver supports standard SPI mode 0 only.

 .. rubric:: DMA support
    :name: dma-support